 Transportation Goal: To maintain an efficient and safe transportation system in keeping with the character of the community.
-To safely and efficiently meet the transportation needs of the regional communities while keeping their rural character.
-To improve safety for vehicles and pedestrians accessing Highway 101.

-- Access points onto U.S. Highway 101 shall be kept to a minimum to reduce the potential for accidents.
-New subdivisions or larger developments development shall use common frontage roads, and lots shall be designed so as not to front or have access onto the highway. - Streets in new developments shall be designed to minimize disturbance of the land by following contour lines, retaining mature and native trees to the extent possible, and avoiding cut-and fill construction techniques. - 3.
+- 1. Access points onto U.S. Highway 101 shall be kept to a minimum to reduce the potential for accidents.
+New subdivisions or larger developments shall use common frontage roads, and lots shall be designed so as not to front or have access onto the highway. - 2.
+Streets in new developments shall be designed to minimize disturbance of the land by following contour lines and avoiding cut-and fill construction techniques. - 3.
 Unnecessary rights-of-way should be used as greenbelts, wildlife corridors, walking trails or bike paths where appropriate.
 Prior to approving vacation of a right-of-way, the right-of-way should be evaluated for possible significance as part of a greenbelt or pathway system.
-Street vacations shall only be approved where there is evidence to establish that the right-of-way does not provide a public benefit or use. - A buffer of existing or planted vegetation should be left not less than 25 feet shall be maintained or planted between all developments and U.S. Highway 101 to reduce the noise and other effects of traffic on residences and to maintain the scenic character of the highway. - Improvements of U.S. Highway 101 in the Arch Cape area-Southwest Coastal Planning Area which involve a major action shall be reviewed by the CAC to insure it is compatible with the community.
+Street vacations shall only be approved where there is evidence to establish that the right-of-way does not provide a public benefit or use. - A buffer of existing or planted vegetation should be left between all developments and U.S. Highway 101 to reduce the effects of traffic on residences and to maintain the scenic character of the highway. - 5.
+Improvements of U.S. Highway 101 in the Arch Cape area which involve a major action shall be reviewed by the CAC to insure it is compatible with the community.
 Major action as defined by the Oregon Action Plan: an action involving substantial planning, time, expenditures or environmental impact. - 6.
-The County and State should continue in maintaining the visual clearance to oncoming traffic on U.S. 101. - Not only is it necessary for the County to adopt road standards which provide for economical and proper maintenance, but standards which consider the particular areas and the desires of the local citizens residents.
+The County and State should continue in maintaining the visual clearance to oncoming traffic on U.S. 101. - 7.
+Not only is it necessary for the County to adopt road standards which provide for economical and proper maintenance, but standards which consider the particular areas and the desires of the local citizens.
 To that end this plan encourages road standards which are suited to the character of development in the area.
 These roads generally are narrow, containing several dead ends, and serving few permanent users. - 8.
-The County shall support the Clatsop County Senior Bus System for senior senior senior senior.
+The County shall support the Clatsop County Senior Bus System for senior citizens and the handicapped.